-Studer it Name: Ensure that your of community.
-Provide a balance Achieve high stand developing a sens Keep you informed progress in particular. 's safety and happiness. hild achieves his or her fu d curriculum and meet ind dards of work and behavious of responsibility.
-It about general school mailar. ill potential, as a valued member of the school lividual needs. our through building good relationships and atters (e.g. through The Link), and your child's ties for you to become involved in the daily life of the Signatu re(s) Surmi H 3 () Headteacher Chair of Governors See that my/our chuniform.
-Ensure that my/ou Let the school knobehaviour.
-Support your child Support my/our ch Attend parents' ev Be involved in my/ chool's policies and guide chool's policies and guide nild goes to school regular r child eats breakfast in pr w about any concerns or p 's learning by not taking fa ild in homework and other reparation for school. problems that might affect my/our child's work or amily holidays during term time. r opportunities for home-learning. bout my/our child's progress. ol. ne Pupil shall undertake to: Attend school regu Bring all the equipr Wear the school ur Complete all my cla Be polite and helpf Help to keep the so Respect all school Behave appropriate Attend all sanctions Ensure my behavio nent I need every day and niform and be tidy in appea asswork and homework. ul to others. chool free from litter and go property. ely at all times, including to I take good care of it. arance. raffiti. o and from school.
+Student Name: Ensure that your community.
+Provide a balance Achieve high state developing a ser Keep you inform progress in partic ild's safety and happiness. child achieves his or her forced curriculum and meet in ndards of work and behaves of responsibility. ed about general school moular. full potential, as a valued member of the school of the Signatu ro(s) Surin Olgriatu 16(3) Headteacher Chair of Governors See that my/our uniform.
+Ensure that my/our the the school known behaviour.
+Support your chistophic support my/our of Attend parents' ended to the school with to: e school's policies and guide child goes to school regulator child eats breakfast in prow about any concerns or ld's learning by not taking child in homework and other arly, on time, properly equipped and in the correct preparation for school. r problems that might affect my/our child's work of family holidays during term time. er opportunities for home-learning. about my/our child's progress. ool.
+Signatu re(s) Bring all the equipment when the school Complete all my Be polite and help Help to keep the Respect all school Behave appropria Attend all sanction school free from litter and ol property. ately at all times, including graffiti. to and from school.
+Signatu rai Doto: